 The day before the race, just after deciding not to participate, I got a pep-talk from a close friend who successfully convinced me to change my mind.
 However, there was one problem, I didn’t have a family to run with.
 “Hey James, am looking for a team, can I join yours?” a colleague asked me.
-“Hey, I don’t have one, but we could create our own.”
-I responded.
-“Cool, let’s do that.” he added.
+“Hey, I don’t have one, but we could create our own,” I responded.
+“Cool, let’s do that,” he added.
 A minute or two later, four ladies walk up to us and say; “Hey guys, is it alright if you adopt us into your family?”
 “Yes, of course!” we were quick to respond.
 We then formed an adopted family named it Samuka and hit the road.

 During the race, there were times when I felt like sprinting but some family members were exhausted.
 So, we all had to reduce our pace and run as a family.
-At some point, it became more of a home walk given that we resorted to walk a good portion of the distance.
+At some point, it became more of a home walk given that we resorted to walking a good portion of the distance.
 Then came the obstacles!
 Hardly could we hold our breaths, when we encountered the next obstacle.
 Our mental strength was challenged, our bodies were pushed to the limit, we got agitated, but we’re willing to go all the way.
 When we couldn’t sprint, we jogged, when we couldn’t jog, we walked, when we couldn’t walk, well, we rested a bit, the ladies took a couple of selfies then we marched on.

-Just when we thought the obstacles were done, there was the mud-crawl looking right in our faces.
-The whole family was quite skeptical about doing the mud-crawl given that some of us didn’t have a change of clothes, and the thought of walking through town all muddy was simply unbearable.
+Just when we thought the obstacles were done, there came the mud-crawl.
+The whole family was quite sceptical about doing the mud-crawl given that some of us didn’t have a change of clothes, and the thought of walking through town all muddy was simply unbearable.
 Luckily, one of us had a change of heart and decided to take one for the family.

 In spite of the occasional hiccups along the way, we managed to reach the finish line because we were willing.
 Obstacles and hurdles that are often times impossible to anticipate disorganize our plans and divert us from our goals.
 Nevertheless, we should be flexible enough to adjust our plans whenever necessary, be willing to extend a helping hand and take one for the team.
-Above all, we need to develop a character of resilience, an attitude of never giving up.
+Above all, we need to develop a character of resilience and an attitude of never giving up.

 If you’re willing, then it’s possible!

-Until next time…
+Thanks for reading, Until next time…